woodbri/family-tree-nodejs/README.md

 Users are configured with static logins configured in the db/&lt;dbname&gt;/&lt;dbname&gt;.cfg file in the database directory. the sample-db.cfg you copied has a default user "test" with a password "test", CHANGE THIS!, in the auth section of that file.
-The admin flag is not currently being used but might allow an admin user to make changes in the future.
+The admin flag is required if you want to allow this user to upload, edit and manage photos associated with your family tree.

 ```